splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

       <h3>Configure multiple GCP projects<a name="gcp-projects" class="headerlink" href="#gcp-projects" title="Permalink to this headline">¶</a></h3>
    </embed>

-To monitor multiple GCP projects with the integration, you have two options:
+To monitor multiple GCP projects with the integration you have two options:

 * Repeat the steps described in this section for each one of the projects.